 In 1988, I had open-heart surgery to repair the mitral valve of my heart.
 Although, I was otherwise healthy, I had somehow contracted an infection (endocarditis) that damaged my mitral valve.
 I consider myself lucky, as my physicians were able to actually repair the valve rather than replace it.
 The surgery, though traumatic, went very well.
 However, one side effect I’ve experienced following surgery has been my heart’s tendency to go into atrial fibrillation.
 Atrial fibrillation is an irregular, often rapid, heart rate.

-By 2016, my heart had gone into A-Fib four times.
+By 2018, my heart had gone into A-Fib ten times.
 Each time, it became necessary to enter the hospital to be “cardio converted.”
 Twice, the procedure was accomplished by injecting a drug into my body to restart the heart; like rebooting a computer.
 The third and fourth time, drugs were not successful and further hospitalization was required.
 In those cases, electrode pads were placed on my chest; sending shock waves to the heart to bring it back into a normal rhythm.

 Atrial fibrillation is very hard on one’s heart and can cause damage to it.
 Because of this risk, after each event, my cardiologist recommended an echocardiogram to measure key statistics, including the ejection fraction of my heart.
 “Ejection fraction” refers to the percentage of blood leaving your heart each time the heart contracts.
 Ideally, you want this percentage to be somewhere between 50-70%.
 The fourth time I went into A-Fib, my echocardiogram showed an ejection fraction of 26%.
 I was disappointed, but not surprised.
 I’d known something was very wrong; it was difficult for me to make it up a flight of stairs; I was exhausted all the time, I was consumed by worry, and unhappy.